Tenant and landlord disputes

 What we do

-1. Resolving conflicts between landlords and tenants in the private rented sector over disrepair that could lead to eviction.
+1. Resolve conflicts between landlords and tenants in the private rented sector over disrepair that could lead to eviction

 Disrepair advice may include complaints risen by tenants or landlords to Environment Health over: